oscaribv/exotrending/README.md

 ## Use it now!

-You do not need install anything, just clone or download pyaneti.
+You do not need install anything, just clone or download the repository.

 ```
 git clone https://github.com/oscaribv/exotrending